Quantum Nonlocality under Latency Constraints: Introduction

 Our paper is structured as follows.
-In~\Cref{sec:lc} we first introduce the simplest type of LC game that is not just a conventional nonlocal game, where a subset of the parties can undergo a single round of communication.
-In~\Cref{sec:tau_lc} we give the definition of multi-step LC games, the most general latency-constrained game where parties can communicate, receive inputs, and give outputs over multiple rounds.
-In~\Cref{sec:numerical} we introduce numerical techniques that can be used to bound the maximum winning probability that a quantum strategy can achieve for this simplest type of LC game.
-This culminates in~\Cref{fig:PertXor} where we plot the classical and quantum values for an LC game \emph{as a function of time}.
-We end in~\Cref{sec:discussion} with a discussion.
-In~\Cref{app:prelim}, to be self-contained we give a short introduction to nonlocal games.
-In~\Cref{app:npa}, we conjecture a way to upper bound the quantum value for LC games.
-In~\Cref{appendix:numsim} and~\Cref{appendix:3_party_xor}, we give numerical and analytic results on the quantum values of specific LC games.
+In~\Cref{sec:lc} we first introduce the simplest type of LC game that is not just a nonlocal game, namely one in which a subset of the parties can engage in a single round of communication.
+The communication constraints can then be described by a directed graph.
+We provide specific examples of these games and also consider special classes of quantum strategies.
+In particular, we show that quantum strategies for LC games constitute genuinely different mathematical objects compared to quantum strategies for nonlocal games.
+In~\Cref{sec:tau_lc} we introduce multi-step LC games, the most general class of latency-constrained games, in which parties can communicate over multiple rounds, receive multiple inputs, and produce multiple outputs over time.
+We prove that if the parties only receive inputs in the initial time step and only produce outputs in the final time step, one round of communication is sufficient to realize all possible quantum correlations (up to closure), \emph{thereby revealing an interesting fact about the nature of quantum mechanics}.
+We also prove that adding remote quantum registers located between the parties does not lead to new correlations (up to closure).
+In~\Cref{sec:numerical} we introduce numerical techniques for computing bounds on the quantum value (the supremum of the winning probabilities attainable with quantum resources) of LC games.
+This culminates in~\Cref{fig:threeXor}, which plots the classical and quantum values of an LC game played by parties in a fixed spatial layout \emph{as a function of time}.
+Our plot shows how these values change as communication becomes possible between more pairs of parties.
+We conclude with a discussion in~\Cref{sec:discussion}.
+To make the paper self-contained, we give a short introduction to nonlocal games in~\Cref{app:prelim}.
+In~\Cref{app:teleportation}, we describe how to use port-based teleportation~\cite{beigi2011simplified} in LC games to prove some of our results.
+In~\Cref{app:extendedXOR} and~\Cref{appendix:3_party_xor}, we give numerical and analytic results on the quantum values of extended XOR (LC) games and three-party XOR (LC) games, respectively.